jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 If you can see object usage, you can not see class-sub-object usage.

-You'd might look at the usage of the sub-objects of the objects of that class, to see the class's sub-object usage.
+You might look at the usage of the sub-objects of the objects of that class, to see the class's sub-object usage.
 Indirectly you might be able to see the dependency on a class's sub-object.

 Doesn't a sub-object have a reference to the class's sub-object or might the parent object only have a reference to the class?